 Jesus “got into one of the boats, the one belonging to Simon.” —Luke 5:3

-In Luke's Gospel, Jesus first encounters Simon when He enters his house and instantly heals Simon's mother-in-law (Lk 4:38-39).
+In Luke’s Gospel, Jesus first encounters Simon when He enters his house and instantly heals Simon’s mother-in-law (Lk 4:38-39).
 Simon was apparently impressed enough to let Jesus use his boat as a pulpit (Lk 5:3).
-Some people would not allow Jesus in their workplace, but Simon was impressed enough and humble enough to accept Jesus' offer to help him in his business (Lk 5:4-5).
+Some people would not allow Jesus in their workplace, but Simon was humble enough to accept Jesus’ offer to help him in his business (Lk 5:4-5).

 What is your area of expertise?
 What do you spend most of your day doing?
-That's the prime area of your life to invite Jesus to operate freely.
-When you give Jesus free rein in that area, He will, out of love for you, let you realize "the immeasurable scope of His power" (Eph 1:19).
-That's the place where you'll come to know just how great a Lord He is.
+That’s the prime area of your life in which to invite Jesus to operate freely.
+When you give Jesus free rein in that area, He will, out of love for you, let you realize “the immeasurable scope of His power” (Eph 1:19).
+That’s the place where you’ll come to know just how great a Lord He is.
 Let Jesus be Lord of your best.

 Prayer: Father, may I “attain full knowledge of [Your] will through perfect wisdom and spiritual insight” (Col 1:9).

 Promise: “Through [Jesus] we have redemption, the forgiveness of our sins.” —Col 1:14

 Praise: Sister Alice became a contemplative so she could spend her life communing with Jesus, her Beloved.